Australian Health Practitioner Regulation Agency - Certifying documents

 • Engineers Australia, other than students

-• Australian Defence Force (an officer; or a non-commissioned officer with 5 years or more of continuous service; a warrant officer)
+• Australian Defence Force (an officer; or a non-commissioned officer with five or more years of continuous service; a warrant officer)

 • Australasian Institute of Mining and Metallurgy